MikeCook9994/GenRB/README.md

 ### SPECIFYING EVENTS OR DEPENDENCIES IN YOUR CONFIGURATION

-Wherever you specify an event handler you can define the events it's registered by specifying a property of the form `property_event`.
+Wherever you specify an event handler you can define the events it's registered to by specifying a property of the form `${property}_event` within the same scope block as the event handler function.

 ```lua
     {